jkoshy01/Pandas-Challenge-/README.md

 Then you will add the Jupyter notebook to this folder.
 This will be the main script to run for analysis.

-Heroes of Pymoli:
+Heroes of Pymoli Challenge

-After a lot of hard work in the data munging mines, you've landed a job as Lead Analyst for an independent gaming company.
-You've been selected the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.
+After a lot of hard work in the data, you've landed a job as Lead Analyst for an independent gaming company.
+In this task You've been selected to analyze the data for their most recent fantasy game called Heroes of Pymoli.
-Like many others in its genre, this game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
+Like many others games, this game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.

 Your final report should include each of the following: